snehabedadhala/GDPTeam01/Git Hub Commits Update Template.md

 The accept and reject buttons are functional, the no.of seats available are increased/decreased with respect to the driver ride accept/reject, and the seat count is being updated in the field from time to time.

 Looking forward to develop the menu which coordinates all the screens so far.

+As of now we have the web pages individually on the local host, now we want to put all in a flow and sequence by using menu modules.
+Working on it.